GDelCorso/NA_DAtabase/README.md

 * Random seed: the number used to initialize the random generator.
 * Resolution: the resolution in pixels of the image's sides.
 * Background color: The color in the hexadecimal value of the image's background.
-* Allow out of border: if you select this option, shapes can extend beyond the image borders.
+* Allow out-of-border: if you select this option, shapes can extend beyond the image borders.

 ## Latent factor values

-* Color: white
+* Color: all colors can be chosen.
+Colors can be selected using the color wheel or by entering the hex code directly.
-* Shape: square, ellipse, heart
+* Shape: 2D regular shapes.
+Shapes are identified by the number of vertices (=: circle, 3:triangle, 4:square, and so on)
 * Scale: 6 values linearly spaced in [0.5, 1]
 * Orientation: 40 values in [0, 2 pi]
 * Position X: 32 values in [0, 1]